Patrick Braxton-Andrew Killed: North Carolina Teacher Who Disappeared In Mexico Was Murdered By Drug Cartel

 — GJS-Security (@GJSsecurity) November 18, 2018

-The town where he disappeared is popular with tourists but also in a busy drug trafficking corridor, the Charlotte Observer noted.
-Thee has also been a spate of drug-related violence in the area, mostly related to the powerful Sinaloa cartel.
+The town where he disappeared is popular with tourists, but is also a busy drug trafficking corridor, the Charlotte Observer noted.
+There has also been a spate of drug-related violence in the area, mostly related to the powerful Sinaloa cartel.

 The Facebook page dedicated to finding Patrick Braxton-Andrew has turned into a de facto memorial, with many leaving messages about how he touched their lives and others remembering his adventurous spirit.
 While the circumstances of the man’s disappearance were not clear, his family said he was an avid traveler and often went on international trips alone.